Am I Qualified to Become a Mason?

 2. Request a Petition

 You may download the Petition for the Degrees of Freemasonry here.
 Your petition will require the signature of several Masons.
 If you don’t know any Masons, call us for advice.
+If you are already a Master Mason in Good Standing under either the Grand Lodge of Nevada or some other Masonic jurisdiction which is recognized by the GL of Nevada, you will want to use the Petition for Dual and Plural Membership from here.

 3. Turn in your Petition